aurae-runtime/aurae-legacy/pkg/core/memfs/README.md

 The "node" `beeps` can contain file content even though it is a directory, as well as the "nodes" `meeps` and `boops`.

+### Package State

+The `memfs` package has package level state.

+This is because we know there will only be a single root node in our tree at one time.

+We will need to be able to set values in the tree arbitrarily.